-It is now official that Dr Nancy Njeri Macharia has hung her boots from the Upper Hill red-carpeted office today.
+Dr Nancy Njeri Macharia is expected to hung her boots from the Upper Hill red-carpeted office.

-Her exit marks the end of her 10 years at the helm of the leading employer in East and Central Africa (TSC).
-The CEO is proceeding to terminal leave, after which she will hand offer the office to the next CEO, who will be recruited from the ongoing process, which is at the application stage right now.
+Her exit will mark the end of her 10 years at the helm of the leading employer in East and Central Africa (TSC), after which she will hand-over the office to the next CEO, who will be recruited from the ongoing process, which is at the application stage right now.

-Speaking at a low-key exit ceremony attended by KNUT top brass, Dr Macharia thanked all the stakeholders for their time together in the commission.
+Speaking at a teachers’ function in Mombasa recently, Dr Macharia thanked all the stakeholders for their time together in the commission.

 She said she laid a solid foundation upon which her successor will comfortably begin.
 The outgoing CEO further revealed that the seat wasn’t always cozy, as she had stressful times that called for heightened sobriety.